 All parts of the spine are affected by the bad habit of smoking.
 Below are a few dangers that you may not be aware of:

 - Intervertebral discs – the discs that separate adjacent vertebrae have a very low blood supply.
 Smoking inhibits circulation even further, making it impossible for these discs to absorb the nutrients they need to stay healthy.

 - Vertebrae – smoking reduces bone density, which puts the vertebrae at greater risk for developing osteoporosis, facet disease, spinal arthritis and other degenerative spine conditions.

 - Connective tissues – nicotine causes a reduction in collagen levels, which makes soft tissues and cartilage less elastic and resilient.
 Tendons and ligaments become vulnerable to injury.

-- Muscles – aside from the general degenerative effects of smoking on the muscles, tobacco smoke also harms your lungs so that physical activity is difficult; muscle mass is lowered due to immobility.
+- Muscles – aside from the general degenerative effects of smoking on the muscles, tobacco smoke also harms your lungs, making physical activity difficult.
+The result can be lowered muscle mass due to inactivity.

-- Nerves – when cartilage, vertebrae, and intervertebral discs weaken, the chances of herniated disc or bulging disc increases.
-These conditions can cause disc material to infringe on spinal nerves.
+- Nerves – when cartilage, vertebrae and intervertebral discs weaken, the chances of a herniated disc or bulging disc increases.
+These conditions can cause disc material to impinge spinal nerves.